 3. Companies like Boeing are actually using 3D printing to build parts to build an actual airplane.
 Automotive companies are extensively using 3D printing to build prototypes for engines and other parts of the vehicles.

-5. Disturbingly enough 3D printing has been employed to create prototypes of guns which are capable of firing actual bullets.
+5. Disturbingly enough 3D printing has been employed to create prototypes of guns that are capable of firing actual bullets.
 It can also be used for forging jewelry and art.

 The Future Of (3D) Printing